Saudi Arabia: Pre-Islamic

 By the late Bronze Age, a historically recorded people and land (Midian and the Midianites) in the north-western portion of Saudi Arabia are well-documented in the Bible.
 Centred in Tabouk, it stretched from Wadi Arabah in the north to the area of al-Wejh in the south.
-The capital of Midian was Qurayyah, it consists of a large fortified citadel encompassing 35 hectares and below it lies a walled settlement of 15 hectares.
-The city hosted as many as 10 to 12 thousand inhabitants.
-The Midianites were depicted in two major events in the Bible that recount Israel's two wars with Midian, somewhere in the early 11th century BC.
-Politically, the Midianites were described as having a decentralized structure headed by five kings (Evi, Rekem, Tsur, Hur, and Reba), the names appears to be toponyms of important Midianite settlements.
-It is common to view that Midian designated a confederation of tribes, the sedentary element settled in the Hijaz while its nomadic affiliates pastured, and sometimes pillaged as far away land as Palestine.
+The capital of Midian was Qurayyah, it consists of a large, fortified citadel encompassing 35 hectares and below it lies a walled settlement of 15 hectares.
+The city hosted as many as 12,000 inhabitants.
+The Bible recounts Israel's two wars with Midian, in the early 11th century BC.
+Politically, the Midianites were described as having a decentralized structure headed by five kings (Evi, Rekem, Tsur, Hur, and Reba); the names appear to be toponyms of important Midianite settlements.
+It is common to view that Midian designated a confederation of tribes, the sedentary element settled in the Hijaz while its nomadic affiliates pastured and sometimes pillaged as far away as Palestine.
 The nomadic Midianites were one of the earliest exploiters of the domestication of camels that enabled them to navigate through the harsh terrains of the region.

-At the end of the 7th century BC, an emerging kingdom appeared in the historical theatre of north-western Arabia.
-It started as a Sheikdom of Dedan, which developed into the Kingdom of Lihyan tribe.
-The earliest attestation of state regality, King of Lihyan, was in the mid-sixth century BC.
-The second stage of the kingdom saw the transformation of Dedan from a mere city-state of which only influence they exerted was inside their city walls, to a kingdom that encompasses much wider domain that marked the pinnacle of Lihyan civilization.
-The third state occurred during the early 3rd century BC with bursting economic activity between the south and north that made Lihyan acquire large influence suitable to its strategic position on the caravan road.
+At the end of the 7th century BC, an emerging kingdom appeared in north-western Arabia.
+It started as a sheikdom of Dedan, which developed into the kingdom of Lihyan.
+During this period, Dedan transformed into a kingdom that encompassed a much wider domain.
+In the early 3rd century BC, with bustling economic activity between the south and north, Lihyan acquired large influence suitable to its strategic position on the caravan road.

-Lihyan was a powerful and highly organized ancient Arabian kingdom that played a vital cultural and economic role in the north-western region of the Arabian Peninsula.
 The Lihyanites ruled over a large domain from Yathrib in the south and parts of the Levant in the north.
-In antiquity, Gulf of Aqaba used to be called Gulf of Lihyan.
-A testimony to the extensive influence that Lihyan acquired.
+In antiquity, Gulf of Aqaba used to be called Gulf of Lihyan, a testimony to the extensive influence that Lihyan acquired.